Fermentation food market trends has been on the rise lately.

 Let’s dive in deeper with the help of our AI-powered insights from the Spoonshot platform to predict where it’s headed in the future and what plant-based trends have to do with it.

-There has been growing interest in fermented food and drink over the last few years, with good reason.
+Fermented food market analysis shows that there has been growing interest in fermented food and drink over the last few years, with good reason.
 It has proven beneficial in improving gut health, a functional claim that has become very important to consumers and thus to companies.
 When we speak of the fermentation food trend, these foods offer a number of other potential health benefits as well, and the repertoire of claims used in connection with them could potentially be expanded.
 A few of these benefits include antimicrobial, antioxidant, and immunity-boosting.

 But the benefits of fermentation doesn’t end there.
 It is also finding practical application in terms of developing alternative proteins, specifically meat and protein analogs that are not sourced from animals.
 This has significant potential for the advancement of animal-free or climate-friendly foods, and we will be exploring the future applications of fermentation in the second part of this series.

 Product launches like yogurt and yogurt drinks, probiotics, kombucha, kefir, kimchi, and others are now common on supermarket shelves and in shopping carts.
 Fermented food trends have gained much popularity in the same way that diets are trending.
-A number of human-related studies are still needed in the fermented food sector for substantiation of claimed health benefits.
+A number of human-related studies are still needed in the fermented food market sector for substantiation of claimed health benefits.
 But the promise held by such foods has resulted in growing investments by companies for various reasons like gut health and alternative proteins.
-Research in the sector also meets formulation needs and has the scope for new product development.
+Research in the sector also meets formulation needs and has the scope for new food product development.

 Between 2015 and 2019, interest in this space increased by 49.6%, according to Spoonshot’s proprietary data, due to the associated health benefits.